 is a hack and slash game, without those deviations from button mashing, it seems it would get very repetitive very fast.

 On a standard controller, the job mini-games would be more a chore than they already are.
 I was already tired of doing them after the first time I tried.
 Some of them might be better than others, but can you really imagine pumping gas using only control sticks?
 Well, using sticks for the graffiti cleaning job would remind my slightly of Jet Set Radio (even though Iím cleaning OFF the graffiti), and that can only be a good thing.

 And I'm sorry, using the Wii remote as a phone was one of the coolest and most clever things they could have done.
 I nearly flipped the first time it happened.

 Oh, and charging up your beam saber wouldnít be nearly as fun on a standard controller.

+While Iím skeptical of a change in control scheme, Iím still extremely excited about this.
+I canít wait to see what they do with it.
+Day one purchase for me, definitely.
 [BTW, I started writing this before the news of Ubisoft saying they wouldnít publish it.
 Hopefully another publisher picks it up, and some of the potential awesomeness Iíve mentioned can be realized.]